abivaladez/AnimationIMDB/README.md

 # AnimationIMDB
 Exploration and visualization of the top animated movies on IMDB, dataset by Tarun R Jain on Kaggle.

-The exploration and visualization were made with R, SQL and Tableau, this in order to build skills.

 # 💾 R

 Made in Rstudio using